The Standard Library

 provides a passage between rooms.
 They can be named using ordinal directions (e.g., “north” and “south”) or simply by their destination.

-@forest = make Room, name: 'forest', description: 'A placid forest.'
+construct :forest, Room, name: 'forest', description: 'A placid forest.'

-@lake = make Room, name: 'lake', description: 'The edge of a lake.'
+construct :lake, Room, name: 'lake', description: 'The edge of a lake.', west: forest

 introduction do |actor|

-actor.parent = @forest
+actor.parent = forest

 end